Australia 2nd Year Working Holiday Visa

 Contact us today on 01 435 0000 for more information or to book your 2nd year Australia working holiday visa.

 1 year travel insurance only €149!
 Book online here

 Insurance is only available if you are currently in Ireland and have been for the past six months prior to the date of purchase.
 If you are in Australia on your first working holiday and have a current policy with Go4less please contact us on 01 435 0000 to extend your policy for your second year.

-Our Backpacker travel insurance policy give's you immediate access to a 24-Hour Emergency Helpline, offering you worldwide support.
+Our Backpacker travel insurance policy gives you immediate access to a 24-Hour Emergency Helpline, offering you worldwide support.
 You can rely on us to be there with assistance and advice whenever you need it.
-Our policy includes over 60 sports activies for free!
+Our policy includes over 60 sports activities for free!

 - Be aged between 18 and 30 (inclusive) at the time of the application.

 - Your visa must be granted before you turn 31.